Radha Rani Temple: Festivals

 Radhashtami and Krishna Janmashtami, birthdays of Radha and Krishna, are the chief festivals of the Radha Rani temple.
-On both these days, the temple is decorated with flowers, balloons and lights.
+On both of these days, the temple is decorated with flowers, balloons and lights.
 The deities are dressed in new dresses and jewellery sets.
 After performing "Aarti", 56 types of dishes, also called "Chappan Bhog" is offered to Radha Krishna which later gets distributed to the devotees as "Prasada".

 Besides Radhastami and Janmashtami, Lathmar Holi is also one of the significant festivals of the temple.
 To celebrate Lathmar Holi, devotees and tourists visit the temple.
 The Holi in Barsana starts a week before the actual day of the festival and lasts till Rang Panchami.

-Temple timings
+Timings

 The time zone (UTC+05:30) observed through India by the priest.

 Summer Timings - Morning 05:00 am to 02:00 pm and Evening 05:00 pm to 09:00 pm.

 Winter Timings - Morning 05:30 am to 02:00 pm and Evening 05:00 pm to 08:30 pm.